 Having started life back in 2013 at Olympia London, VegfestUK London is our biggest event in terms of footfall and the number of exhibitors, with an average of around 13,000 – 14,000 attendees and 300 exhibitors, 15 features and around 150 special guests, plus plenty of media coverage and Trade interest.
-The 2020 event is moving into the Grand Hall of Olympia London.
+After a hiatus brought on by COVID-19, VegfestUK London is back in 2022 and is moving to the Grand hall at Olympia London.
+Event website: https://london.vegfest.co.uk.